widcardw/obsidian-asciimath/README.md

 To prepare your notes for the newer version of the plugin, you must convert your old AsciiMath notes to new syntax.
 This can be easily done with plugin commands:
 - Hit `Ctrl + P` to open up command pallet.
-- Search for "Convert to new syntax".
+- Search for "Update old AsciiMath".
 Choose one of the two available commands by the "obsidian-asciimath" plugin.
 - Confirm the changes.
 - You're good to go!
 </details>